Using your CRM data to personalise your customers digital experience

 Identifying your primary customer groups

-Irrespective of the sector, the questions you have answered should help you identify at least four customer groups:
+Irrespective of the sector, the questions you have answered should help you identify at least five customer groups:

 Active customers – those customers who have recently either purchased once from yourself or have just started to use your solution.
 Your objective is to retain these customers and move them to loyal or a high value segment.